The following are details of your rights regarding prescriptions.

 - how their details entered in Prescription Centre are protected

-The information may be given by a healthcare receptionist, nurse or doctor.
-Practices vary between units.
-The information must be provided either verbally, in writing, or via an electronic service.
+The information can be provided by a healthcare receptionist, nurse or doctor.
+The procedures vary according to the service provider.
+The information must be given verbally, in writing or via online service.

 Right to refuse the disclosure of prescription details